 3. Dirt Accumulated

 Look at the air filters, evaporator coils, and condenser of your AC unit.
 If one or more of them are dirty, then your AC will likely blow out warm air.
 Cleaning up and replacing the filters should be enough to settle the problem.
+If the coils or condenser are visibly dirty, then it will likely require a professional cleaning.

 Things like this are easy to avoid by giving your AC unit proper maintenance every six months.
 This service usually also includes total cleanup.